Post updated on November 22, 2022

 Here is some useful information about operating from Poland for foreigners.
-First and foremost, if you are a CEPT license holder, you can operate in Poland using your own callsign adding SP/ prefix, but no longer than for 90 days.
-If you are not a holder of such license, then see instructions here, on the website of the Office of Electronic Communications (UKE).
+First and foremost, if you are a ham radio license holder, you can operate in Poland using your own callsign adding SP/ prefix, but no longer than for 90 days.
+If you are not a holder of such license or wish to get a Polish callsign based on your license, then see instructions here, on the website of the Office of Electronic Communications (UKE).
 Long story short, you file a form, attach a copy of your license and confirmation of payment of 82 PLN (around $22, €18).
 It may take up to six weeks to process your request.

 As far as we know, there are no rf-free zones in the country where you cannot operate (except, of course, private land/property and things like military bases, hospitals, train stations etc. where usual restrictions apply).
 While figuring out that you’re at a millitary base is no hassle, deciding whether you’re on a private land can be sometimes problematic.
 What you might see in such case is a sign TEREN PRYWATNY (private property) or ZAKAZ WSTĘPU (no entry).
 While usually this is to take responsibility off the owner in case of an accident, sometimes the owners really enjoy their privacy and may take issue with trespassers.
 You don’t need any special permit to operate in national parks and similar, but stay on the the trails and keep the nature as you found it (or better) – you will get away with throwing antenna up a tree or driving spikes into ground, but don’t overdo it.